CDC warns against travel to Jamaica over Covid

 Published

-The U.S. Centers for Disease Control and Prevention warned against travel to Sri Lanka, Jamaica, and Brunei because of the rising number of COVID-19 cases.Full Article
+The U.S. Centers for Disease Control and Prevention warned against travel to Sri Lanka, Jamaica, and Brunei because of the rising number...Full Article

 Published

-The U.S. Centers for Disease Control and Prevention warned against travel to Sri Lanka, Jamaica, and Brunei because of the rising number of COVID-19 cases.Full Article
+The U.S. Centers for Disease Control and Prevention warned against travel to Sri Lanka, Jamaica, and Brunei because of the rising number...Full Article

 Two tropical islands half a world apart and popular with tourists -- Jamaica in the Caribbean and Sri Lanka in South Asia -- are..